 Ramsgate's compelling past includes landings by Anglo-Saxons, Romans and Saints - it is also part of the historic Confederation of Cinque Ports.
 Fine architecture peppers the town.
 Look out for elegant Georgian terraces and impressive Regency villas - and visit The Grange, the first so-called 'modern' house.
 This Victorian Gothic confection was built by architect Augustus Pugin, who designed the interiors of the House of Parliament.
 Some of his and his sons' other works still dot the town - track them down on a self-guided tour.
 Don't miss St Augustine’s Church, next to The Grange; the 'ideal church' that Pugin built and designed.

 In Ramsgate, the water is irresistible.
 Hop on a boat trip to spot seals on the Goodwin Sands, discover gorgeous beaches and bays, or view the Thanet Offshore Windfarm's 100 turbines.
-Back in town, get a nostalgia fix and flex your fingers on scores of vintage machines at the Pinball Parlour or bask in the warmth of the exquisitely restored, Georgian Italianate Greenhouse.
+Bask in the warmth of the exquisitely restored, Georgian Italianate Greenhouse.

 Superb walking trails lead from the bustling port to the exhilarating cliffs; walk the coast path to Broadstairs, or head south on the epic Saxon Shore Way to bird and wildlife-rich Pegwell Bay Country Park.
 What better way to discover the town then via one of the three walking routes - Active Ramsgate.